 “Are you sure you want to know what happened now?”

-Mom paused, but finally nodded her head in short, unsure movements.
+Mom paused.
+She finally nodded her head in short and unsure movements.

 I began to speak of things I have never spoken of before.